ThomasLuypaert/soundscapeR/README.md

 either recorded continuously or using a regular sampling interval (*e.g.* 1 min/ 5 min).

-For demonstration purposes the package comes with a test dataset on which to try out the functions.
-The raw data from which the test dataset was derived consists of 1603 sound files from the Brazilian Amazon, recorded at a sampling rate of 384,000 Hz at medium gain, using a sampling regime of 1-min of recording every 10-min.
+For demonstration purposes the package comes with four test datasets on which to try out the functions.
+The raw data from which the test datasets were derived consists of 1603 sound files from the Brazilian Amazon, recorded at a sampling rate of 384,000 Hz at medium gain, using a sampling regime of 1-min of recording every 10-min.

 ### 2\.
 Computing acoustic indices